PLASTICS & THE ENVIRONMENT

 Google or download “Greenpeace Wants a Piece of Your Green” to see that report.
 Also, read his book “Confessions of a Greenpeace Dropout” in which he describes how he left in disgust when they changed from being pro-environment to pro-fiction.
 He is not alone – other former environmental group members have also exposed the shady dealings of their former organizations.

 This is why we cannot trust our so-called “environmental groups” and must instead rely on solid independent and scientific peer-reviewed evidence.
+If you care about our future and our children’s future, then visit plasticsparadox.com where the book is a free download, or if you want a short summary, then watch the YouTube video The Great Plastics Distraction video below.

 Conclusions about Plastics & the Environment